-As an international gas and LNG (liquefied natural gas) operator, integrated with the Upstream sector, Eni is developing a new model to ensure it retains a leading position in the LNG market, both in Europe and in emerging economies.
+As an international gas and LNG operator, integrated with its upstream operations, Eni is developing a new model with a view to safeguarding its leading position in the LNG market both within Europe and in emerging countries.

 For long distances, gas is transported from its production sites to consumers via LNG carriers.
 To transport gas in this way it must first be liquefied at very low temperatures (-160°C) and kept liquid at slightly above atmospheric pressure.
 In this form, the volume becomes up to 600 times smaller, allowing the gas to be transported in large quantities as Liquefied Natural Gas.
 LNG has advantages in terms of the safety and flexibility of its transportation: transporting it via ship means it can be taken to faraway locations that cannot be reached via pipelines due to distance or geographical barriers; companies, meanwhile, can benefit from variations in price between different markets.
 When it arrives at the terminal, the liquid gas is regassified before being added to the distribution network.
 These networks take the gas sometimes thousands of miles to wherever it is consumed: large industrial users and local distribution networks.